eoas-ubc/eoas-ubc.github.io/_sources/index.md

 # OCESE - Open-source Computing for Earth Science Education

-This website includes documentation emerging from the OCESE project (2020 through 2023).
-The project aims to transform teaching in the [UBC Department of Earth, Ocean and Atmospheric Science](https://www.eoas.ubc.ca) (EOAS) to use open source tools, particularly [Jupyter notebooks](https://www.jupyter.org) organized as [executable books](https://executablebooks.org/en/latest/).
-Two sections are "PROJECT COMPONENTS" describing the project and its deliverables and "DOCUMENTATION", containing materials to help contributors, instructors and students use the tools and techniques.
+This website is about our ongoing project (2020 through 2023) to transform teaching in the [UBC Department of Earth, Ocean and Atmospheric Science](https://www.eoas.ubc.ca) (EOAS) to use open source tools, particularly [Jupyter notebooks](https://www.jupyter.org) organized as [executable books](https://executablebooks.org/en/latest/).
+Two sections are "PROJECT COMPONENTS" describing the project and its deliverables and "DOCUMENTATION", materials to help contributors, instructors and students carry out development or deployment tasks.

 **Formal title:** Embedding Open-source Computational Tools into the Quantitative Earth Science Specializations